-Opinion | The GOP war on voting takes an ugly new turn
+Opinion | The GOP attack on Delta reveals an ugly side to the culture war

 Endless culture-warmongering

 What’s more, for all the whining about “cancel culture,” here Republican leaders tried to punish private companies for expressing opinions critical of them.
-We’re seeing this elsewhere, as Republicans rage against businesses for exercising their right to decide whether to serve people who haven’t been vaccinated against covid-19 and how to protect themselves against dangers posed by them.
+We’re seeing this elsewhere, as Republicans rage against businesses for exercising their right to decide whether to serve people who haven’t been vaccinated against the coronavirus and how to protect themselves against dangers posed by them.

-This is meant to thrill conservative voters who are vaccine-skeptical and/or have adopted the Trumpist mythology that covid was never a big deal.
+This is meant to thrill conservative voters who are vaccine-skeptical and/or have adopted the Trumpist mythology that covid-19 was never a big deal.
 As David Frum writes, the culture war has grown so all-consuming that to appease various such “cultural blocs,” GOP politicians are “willing to sacrifice everything,” including fealty to the “freedom to operate a business.”

 Something like this, too, is now playing out in Georgia.
 The GOP war on voting rights in Georgia has already been clarifying in all kinds of ways.
 But now what it’s revealing is getting a whole lot worse.